Ryan Gill, Engineer

-Depending on the size of your home or flat, the size of your boiler is an important aspect to consider when finding that perfect boiler.
+Depending on the size of your home, the output of your boiler is an important aspect to consider when finding that perfect boiler.
 An easy way to know what size is for you?
 Simply count how many radiators are in your home…

-For more information on what size boiler you’ll need: https://www.boxt.co.uk/boilers/guides/what-size-boiler-do-i-need
+Check out our guide for more information on what size boiler you’ll need.